Do you want to start meditating but aren’t sure how?

 Sticking to meditation practice long-term can lead to physiological changes in your brain.

 This 2020 study suggests the brains of meditators develop increased neuroplasticity.
-Similar to the effect seen in the brains of the multilingual.
+Similar to the effect seen in the brains of multilingual.

 If you weren’t already convinced of the benefits of meditation, I hope you are now.